alexvictoor/MarbleTest4J/README.md

 ```
 In the example above, we create first a hot observable trigering events 'a', 'b', 'c', 'd' (at 0, 20, 40 and 60)
 Then we perform some transformations, using rx map operator, and last we perform an assertion on generated Observable.
-In this example event values are strings, other types are also supported:
+In previous example event values were strings, other types are also supported:
 ```
 import static rx.marble.junit.MarbleRule.*;
 import static rx.marble.MapHelper.of;